Skip to content

 Consolidation & Decay

 The Consolidation Engine maintains and optimizes the memory graph through scheduled background processing inspired by biological memory consolidation.
-It applies exponential decay, discovers non-obvious associations, clusters similar memories, and implements controlled forgetting to prevent unbounded memory growth.
+It applies exponential decay, discovers non-obvious associations, clusters similar memories, optionally synthesizes entity identity records, and implements controlled forgetting to prevent unbounded memory growth.

 This page covers the MemoryConsolidator and ConsolidationScheduler classes and their integration with the Flask API.
 For the enrichment pipeline that processes new memories, see Enrichment Pipeline.
 For the overall background processing architecture, see Background Processing.